What to do if you encounter unknown words in IELTS

 What do you see?
 Let me highlight the sentence that describes what an egalitarian society is.

-Such societies likely were largely egalitarian, beyond distinctions based on age and gender, virtually all people had equivalent rights, status, and access to resources.
+Such societies likely were largely egalitarian, beyond distinctions based on age and gender, characterized by a considerable degree of equality, regardless of their age or gender, enjoyed comparable rights, social standing, and access to resources.

 So from that sentence, you can guess egalitarian means that all people are equal and deserve equal rights and opportunities.